 Tibialis Posterior with ball

 The Tibialis Posterior with Ball is a low-load isolation exercise performed seated, using a small ball under the foot to create controlled inward pressure.
-The setup limits movement and allows you to focus on precise ankle control rather than overall body effort, making it easy to perform with minimal equipment.
+The setup limits movement to the ankle joint, allowing precise focus on the tibialis posterior — a deep calf muscle critical for arch support and foot stability.
+Targeted strengthening of this muscle improves foot alignment and has been shown to reduce associated postural imbalances (Alam et al., 2019).

 You should feel the work along the inside of the ankle and lower leg as you press the foot into the ball.
-The movement is subtle and slow, with emphasis on maintaining steady pressure and avoiding unnecessary movement from the knee or hips, keeping the effort localized to the foot and ankle.
+The movement is subtle and slow, with emphasis on maintaining steady pressure while avoiding unnecessary motion from the knee or hips.
+For individuals dealing with posterior tibial tendon dysfunction, exercises like this one combined with manual therapy techniques form the foundation of effective rehabilitation (Patla et al., 2015).

 - Sit on a chair with your feet flat on the floor and position a small, firm ball under your mid-foot or arch area.